two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 When you define a VPC and link it to the API, the API will be deployed as a private cluster using the VNET integration feature of AKS where the control plane will not be made available through a public endpoint.
 The `celerity.api.vpc.subnetType` annotation has **no** effect for AKS deployments as the networking model for Azure with it's managed Kubernetes offering is different from other cloud providers and all services running on a cluster are private by default, exposed to the internet through a load balancer or ingress controller.
 When `celerity.api.vpc.lbSubnetType` is set to `public`, an Ingress service is provisioned using the [nginx ingress controller](https://learn.microsoft.com/en-us/azure/aks/app-routing) that uses an external Azure Load Balancer under the hood.
 When `celerity.api.vpc.lbSubnetType` is set to `private`, the nginx Ingress controller is configured to use an internal Azure Load Balancer, [read more about the private ingress controller](https://learn.microsoft.com/en-us/azure/aks/create-nginx-ingress-private-controller).

 Memory and CPU resources allocated to the API pod can be defined in the deploy configuration, if not specified, the API will derive memory and CPU from handlers configured for the API.
 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-The pod that runs the API will be allocated a limit of 1GB of memory and 0.5 vCPUs.
+For production app environments, the pod that runs the API will be allocated a limit of 1,792MB of memory and 0.8 vCPUs.
+For development app environments, the pod that runs the API will be allocated a limit of 870MB of memory and 0.4 vCPUs.

 The [OpenTelemetry Operator](https://opentelemetry.io/docs/kubernetes/operator/) is used to configure a sidecar collector container for the API to collect traces and metrics.
 Traces will only be collected if tracing is enabled for the API.